 Bicycles, whether personal or rented, can also offer an excellent way of getting around China.
 While you can still buy your own bicycle for purposes of getting around in China, renting one has become a popular and affordable option for tourists.

-There are many bicycle rental services around China including, such as Mobike (among many others) that enable people to rent and ride various bicycle models over short distances.
+There are many bicycle rental services around China including, such as the share bike service, Mobike (among many others) that enable people to rent and ride various bicycle models over short distances.

 Pros of getting around china by a bicycle